 The Southeastern Conference is home to history and traditions like no other.
 From Texas A&M’s Midnight Yell at Kyle Field to the sound of thousands of ringing cowbells at Mississippi State’s Davis Wade Stadium, every SEC football game is a one-of-a-kind experience during football season.

-The Alabama Crimson Tide, of course, have their own set of game day customs.
+The Alabama Crimson Tide, of course, have their own set of game day customs in Tuscaloosa.
 After UA crushes its opponent, the crowd breaks out the “Rammer Jammer” chant, in which it yells in unison, “Hey, (Opponent Team), we just beat the hell out of you!”
-No ‘Bama game is complete without hurling insults at rival schools like Auburn, LSU and Tennessee during the singing of “Dixieland Delight” at the start of fourth quarters in Bryant-Denny Stadium.
+No ‘Bama game is complete without hurling insults at rival schools like the Auburn Tigers, LSU Tigers and Tennessee Volunteers during the singing of “Dixieland Delight” at the start of fourth quarters in Bryant-Denny Stadium.

 As far as NCAA football history and lore goes, Bryant-Denny Stadium has plenty of it.
 If you’ve never read up on it, sit down and enjoy this history lesson.

 Bryant-Denny initially opened in 1929 as Denny Stadium — the replacement for the Tide’s home field of Denny Field (1915-1929).
-The venue, located at 920 Paul W Bryant Dr., was officially dedicated during homecoming ceremonies in a 22-7 win over the Ole Miss Rebels on October 5.
+The venue, located at 920 Paul W Bryant Dr., was officially dedicated during homecoming ceremonies in a 22-7 win over the Ole Miss Rebels.

 It was named after George H. Denny, the University of Alabama’s president from 1912 to 1936.
 He was so well-regarded in Tuscaloosa for the growth of Alabama’s athletic department that the Denny Chimes bell tower was also named in his honor.